EXCLUSIVE-Macquarie and CDP to win EU nod for Open Fiber deal, sources say

 The deal will increase CDP's Open Fiber stake by 10% to 60% while Macquarie will acquire 40%.

-The move by CDP could pave the way for a long-mooted plan to merge Open Fiber's network with that of Telecom Italia (TIM) TLIT.MI.
+The approval could help a long-mooted plan to merge Open Fiber's network with that of Telecom Italia (TIM) TLIT.MI, regaining traction at a time when TIM's top investor Vivendi is calling into question the role of the group's CEO Luigi Gubitosi after two profit warnings in the span of a few months.

 CDP is the second-biggest shareholder in TIM, behind French media company Vivendi VIV.PA, which some analysts had feared could complicate the Open Fiber deal with the EU competition enforcer.